clonesec/osCollect_Sharing/README.markdown

 ```
 mysql -u root -p
 > create database `oscollect_sharing` default character set = utf8 default collate = utf8_unicode_ci;
-> create user 'oscollectsharing'@'localhost' IDENTIFIED BY 'some_password';
+> create user 'railsapp'@'localhost' IDENTIFIED BY 'some_password';
-> grant all on oscollect_sharing.* to 'oscollectsharing' identified by 'some_password';
+> grant all on oscollect_sharing.* to 'railsapp' identified by 'some_password';
 > flush privileges;
 ```

 (6) install **rails** and all of the gems in the **Gemfile**

 ```
 bundle install --deployment --without assets development test
 ```

 (7) edit as appropriate for your installation of MySQL and the oscollect_sharing database (see **step (5)** above)

 ```
 mv database.yml.example database.yml
 nano config/database.yml
 ```

 (8) create the oscollect_sharing database:

 ```
 bundle exec rake db:migrate
 ```

 (9) edit db/seed.rb to create the initial **admin** user and be sure to change the admin password and email

 ```
 nano db/seed.rb
 bundle exec rake db:seed
 ```

 (10) prepare assets (i.e. CSS and javascripts) to be served by a web server

 ```
 bundle exec rake assets:precompile
 ```

-## Install the Web/Application Server
+## Install and set up the web app server

 To get started you may use **Thin** as both the app/web server, but with an increase in concurrent requests **Nginx/Thin** will be required.

-(1) log in as the **oscollectsharing** (i.e. the rails app user, but not **root**)
+(1) log in as the **oscollect** (i.e. the rails app user, but not **root**)
 	* this is the user that executes the rails app

-(2) cd **/home/oscollectsharing/apps/oscollectsharing** or wherever osCollect Sharing was installed
+(2) cd **/home/oscollect/apps/oscollectsharing** or wherever osCollect Sharing was installed

 (3) use Foreman to setup the Upstart sharing server:

 ```
-rvmsudo bundle exec foreman export upstart /etc/init -a sharing -d /home/oscollectsharing/apps/oscollectsharing -f Procfile -u oscollectsharing -c web=1 -p 8888
+rvmsudo bundle exec foreman export upstart /etc/init -a sharing -d /home/oscollect/apps/oscollectsharing -f Procfile -u oscollect -c web=1 -p 8888
 ```

 To start the Sharing server when the server boots up do: